FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 ```

 Replace `foo@example.com` with a real email address where you can receive admin messages
 from this local install of WordPress, if it sends any (it tends not to).

 This file is not checked into git.
 It's listed in `.gitignore`.

 ### Redis Cache Extra Steps

-If you know that you'll be install the WP Redis plugin to test behavior with caching,
+If you know that you'll be installing the WP Redis plugin to test behavior with caching,
 then you'll need to add at least the following environment variable to `.env.local` as well:

 ```bash